wenjietseng/wjt-website-archived/experiments.md

 - Zip them into `"UserNo".zip`
 - <a href="https://www.dropbox.com/request/iPF583DXZ8FFwed0nJyv">Upload your `"UserNo".zip` to this LINK</a>

+### Contact
+- Please contact Wen-Jie Tseng (email: wen-jie.tseng@telecom-paris.fr) if you have any further questions, email me and let me know :).

+## C. Consent form and start
+- <a href="https://form.jotform.com/202294350144346">The LINK to the Consent Form</a>
+- Once I received your consent form, I will send you the user number.
+- Download the apk (link)
+- Follow the setup an instructions in part B

+### Quick recap
+- remember to keep your posture

-### C.9 Avoid tracking loss
+### Avoid tracking loss
 - To avoid tracking issues with the Oculus Quest, we suggest that you use an open hand during interaction.
 - Also, try not to occlude the physical hand.
 If there was occlusion, the tracking would break.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Mym8FXqyLko" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Contact
-- Please contact Wen-Jie Tseng (email: wen-jie.tseng@telecom-paris.fr) if you have any further questions, email me and let me know :).

-### Links for the study.
+### Links for the study
 - <a href="https://form.jotform.com/202294350144346">The LINK to the Consent Form</a>
 - <a href="https://www.dropbox.com/request/iPF583DXZ8FFwed0nJyv">Upload your `"UserNo".zip` to this LINK</a>